Who we are:

 1988 – George builds a basement studio in his home in Brampton, Ontario.
 Begins expanding his clientele.
 Works for Nelvana, Phoenix Animation, MGM, Hanna Barbera, Universal Studios, Sony Columbia Tristar, Epoch Animation, and DIC Entertainment.

-1995 – George opens a studio in Toronto in order to meet the demand for his services – and to free up space in his house!
+1995 – George opens a studio in Toronto to meet the demand for his services – and to free up space in his house!
 Tries to balance artistic and business directives.

-2000 – Elliott Animation is awarded the contract for Sitting Ducks – a 3D animated series for Universal Studios.
-Elliott Animation takes the big leap into digital animation and becoming the first studio in the world to use 3D Studio Max in a series production.
+2000 – George partners with producer Brian Irving.
+Their company Elliott Animation is awarded the contract for Sitting Ducks – a 3D animated series for Universal Studios.
+Elliott Animation took the big leap into digital animation and became the first studio in the world to use 3D Studio Max in a series production.
 Full production commences using Alpha software!

 2004 – Elliott Animation wins contract for 65 episodes of Yin Yang Yo – a Flash animated series for Jetix/Disney.
 It is Elliott Animation’s first 2.5D digital animated series.

-2005 – George Elliott, Tom McGillis, Jennifer Pertch, and Brian Irving form Fresh TV Inc. Fresh TV and Elliott Animation become sister companies with Fresh TV focused on proprietary development, financing and distribution and Elliott Animation focused on production and visual development.
+2005 – George Elliott, Brian Irving, Tom McGillis, and Jennifer Pertsch launch Fresh TV Inc. Fresh TV and Elliott Animation become sister companies with Fresh TV focused on proprietary development, financing, and distribution and Elliott Animation focused on production and visual development.
 Total Drama Island becomes the studio’s first proprietary series of many.

 2007 – Elliott Animation begins production on Rollbots – a CG animated series for Amberwood Entertainment.
-Elliott uses an inniovative prototype hand held 3D camera system called the Gamecaster which enables real world camera control within a virtual environment.
+Elliott uses an innovative prototype handheld 3D camera system called the Gamecaster, which enables real-world camera control within a virtual environment.

-2008 – Elliott Animation breaks into live-action when it begins VFX work on the proprietary Fresh TV Inc. live action series, My Babystitter’s a Vampire for Disney, Teletoon, and Freemantle.
-George works as on-set VFX supervisor for 2 seasons.
+2008 – Elliott Animation breaks into live-action when it begins VFX work on the proprietary Fresh TV Inc. live-action series, My Babysitter’s a Vampire, for Disney, Teletoon, and Freemantle.
+George works as an on-set VFX supervisor for two seasons.

 2016 – Elliott Animation and Fresh TV buy another building in the Junction Triangle, really close to the first one.
 They need more space!